 Choosing a software development partner is a complicated task.
-It’s not a matter of opening up a search engine, typing in “software developer near me” and choosing the top result.
+It’s not a matter of simply opening up a search engine, typing in “software developers near me” and choosing the top result.
 There’s much more to consider when you’re choosing a development partner who can meet all of your needs.

-There are a host of factors.
+There are a spectrum of factors to consider.
 A list of questions to ask.
 And one of the things you’ll want to know is whether they’re located offshore, onshore or nearshore.
-You’ll need to know, because the location of your preferred development partner can have a huge impact on how your development project will run.
+You’ll need to know, because the location of your preferred development partner can have a huge impact on how you communicate, and how your development project will run.

 What’s the difference between onshore, offshore and nearshore?

 The first thing to understand is the difference between these three types of partners.
 It all comes down to location.
 It’s about distance - both in a physical and a cultural sense.
 We’re talking from a UK perspective here - what’s offshore for someone in Bristol might be onshore for a business in Mumbai.